ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

       └─ ...
 ```

-Using this new API, I was able to construct 2 new builders to replace the default `@angular-devkit/build-angular:browser` and `@angular-devkit/build-angular:dev-server` while still utilizing them.
+Using this new API, I was able to construct two new builders to replace the default `@angular-devkit/build-angular:browser` and `@angular-devkit/build-angular:dev-server` while still utilizing them.
 These custom builders take the same options as the ones they replace and work more like a hook than a new builder.
 The idea is to update the build target in the in-memory workspace before the default builder is actually executed.
-Simply put, the custom builders read angular.json, update the assets array and pass the updated version to the original builders.
+Simply put, the custom builders read `angular.json`, update the assets array and pass the updated version to the original builders.
-A single configuration file (include.json in the application's assets directory) lets the custom builder read which libraries the application depends on.
+A single configuration file (`include.json` in the application's `assets` directory) lets the custom builder read which libraries the application depends on.
-It then determines its source directory using the workspace configuration file (angular.json) and adds the following to the assets array:
+It then determines its source directory using the workspace configuration file (`angular.json`) and adds the following to the assets array:

 ```json
 {